Khairun-Nahar-Munne/Scrapy/README.md

 You can view database in two ways through terminal pgAdmin.

 - To view data from pgAdmin:

+   1. Set Up pgAdmin

+      ```
+      - Launch pgAdmin on http://localhost:5050 in your browser.

+      - Provide Admin Email: admin@admin.com and Password: admin123

+      - Right-click on "Servers" > Click on "Register" > "Server".

+      - Fill in the details:

+         General Tab:
+         Name your connection: ScrapDB

+         Connection Tab:
+         Host: postgres
+         Port: 5432
+         Maintenance Database: postgres.
+         Username: munne
+         Password: munne123

+      ```
+   2. Click on Server > ScrapDB > scraping_db> Schemas > Tables > hotels
+   3. Right click on hotles > View/Edit Data> All Rows.

+   This will display all the records stored in the `hotels` table.

 - To inspect the database tables from terminal and view their data within the PostgreSQL container, follow these steps: